EmaApps/banyan/README.md

 WIP: Tree of time.

 Like [Wind of change](https://windofchange.me), but using the tree model, and as a static site -- so there is no social aspect, for which you should still use WOC.
-I probably will begin using banyan primarily, and then cross-post its content to WOC for enabling discussions.
+I probably will begin using banyan primarily, and then cross-post its content to WOC for enabling discussions (until WOC gets tree model as well as exports).

 ## Developing